-- 1. Modifications to the train design

-- 2. Additional training and development of staff

-- 3. Addressing supply chain quality issues
+- 1. Additional training and development of staff - 2.
+Updating maintenance and overhaul manuals - 3.
+Addressing supply chain quality issues - 4.
+Modifications to the train design

 Topics covered in this section are as follows:

 - 8.1 Standardising fault-finding

 - 8.2 Novel testing and inspection equipment

 - 8.3 Developing the establishment of fault-finding within an organisation